edterbak/NodeRed2/flow_usage_guidelines.md

 ******

 ### Rule 1: Start with all functions disabled
+From experience I know that starting with everything disabled is NOT what people tend to do or like... <br>
-If you have just installed this flow for the first time, it is likely you are used to a very simple control.
-You might have already figured out an operating window which gives you comfort in your home.
+But if you have just installed this flow for the first time, it is likely you are used to a very simple control.
+You might have already figured out an operating window which gives you comfort in your home, using that.

 So, please start with that.

-Why?
-You need to:<br>
+Why? <br>
-- make sure the very basics are working as expected
+- You need to make sure the very basics of the dashboard are working as expected.
-- build a feel and insights on the 'default' operation
+- You need to build up a reference feel and insights on the basic operation.
+- You will likely see a lot of new things like indicaters or knobs to turn.
+Diving in the depth directly, is a bad idea and could get you lost.

-Only after you have confidence the dashboard is working correctly, continue with the next steps.
+Only after you have confidence that the dashboard is working correctly, continue with the next steps.

 ******